InnateAlpaca/niceForm/documentation.md

     accept();
 })
 ```
+`accept` and `reject` are two functions that when called will update the form's status on your website.

 Other events you can listen to are errors (and you should listen to them so to avoid server crash):
 * error
 * http_error